Teaching and Learning about Family Literacy and Family Literacy Programs

 Explains the supported and expanded reforms designed to broaden every family's access to education.
 Focuses on the production, research and information on innovative programs and practices, including substantive, creative, "user-friendly" research that is especially important in the field of family literacy.
 Includes: cultural accommodation and family literacy; parent and child interactions; intergenerational transfer of literacy; teaching parenting and basic skills to parents; designing and conducting family literacy programs and more.

-PDF National Evaluation of the Even Start Family Literacy Program Download
+PDF A Decade of Family Literacy Download

 • Publisher: